 Bay – Although it is a type of shrub, this is actually a very good herb for beginners to grow.
 It is hardy in zones 8-11 and is remarkably hardy in those zones.
 This plant needs full sun to light shade, and rich, well-drained soil.
 It will tolerate variations in conditions rather well.
 Just remember, bay leaves reach their full flavor when dry, so be sure to press them between layers of paper towels inside heavy books for a few weeks before you use them.

-Remember to be careful about the zones.
-Although many of these herbs are hardy, they do much better when kept to their hardiness zones.
+Although many of these herbs are hardy, they do much better when kept to their Grow Zones.
 As long as you grow them in the zones in which they do best, most of these herbs will be very easy to care for, and shouldn’t need a whole lot of extra work to take care of them.
 This Interactive USDA Grow Zone Map is very handy for figuring out your grow zone.
 Check it out before you get started so you can pick herbs that you know are easy to grow in your grow zone.

 Few Things to Consider Before You Get Started

 * Space – You’re going to need some space to grow herbs.
 If you’re doing it indoors, you’ll need shelving that allows you to either move the plants to a window for direct light or that offers space for grow lights to be added.
 If you want to start your herb garden outdoors, you can even use a little portable outdoor greenhouse for your herb garden.

 * Sunlight – Some herbs (such as basil) need full sun to grow, but others don’t.
 You’ll need to learn everything you can about the particular herb that you’re planning on planting to find out how to properly care for it.
 If you don’t have sunlight, you can also use grow lights to help simulate the same thing that the sun does for the plants.